15 All Organic Pest Control Methods For Better Gardens

 That said, it’s best to exercise caution when handling toxic chemicals.

-Professional pest exterminators have the skillset and experience that is needed to manage fast-acting and hazardous chemical products.
+Professional pest exterminators have the skills and experience that are needed to manage fast-acting and hazardous chemical products.
 However, the same products could prove dangerous in the average DIY-er’s hands, especially if they have pets or children.
 What’s more, conventional pesticides and herbicides could be quite harmful to both your garden and the environment.

-Floating row covers keep out insects while letting in up to eighty percent of light.
+Floating row covers keep out insects and other pests while letting in up to eighty percent of light.
 These translucent fabrics can be found in both the lightweight and heavyweight variety – use the lighter ones in the summer, and the heavier ones in the winter.
+For natural insect control floating row covers are a top choice.

 You can cut the material to the length you need, and then wrap it around your tomato cages, attach it to your support frames, or just lay it on top of your crops like a white blanket.
-Just make sure you secure the covers’ edges.
+Just be sure to secure the covers’ edges.

 Floating row covers are great devices for plants in vulnerable stages, such as when they’re just seedlings, or when pest activity is rampant.
 Avoid using them throughout the lifespan of the crop if it needs insect pollination.
 They’re particularly effective against cabbage moths, aphids, flea beetles and other mobile pests.